 Which Country should I choose to go gorilla trekking?

 The estimated number of mountain gorillas in the forested highland area is 880.
-They are shared by Uganda, Rwanda and Democratic Republic of Congo.
-Its only Uganda and Rwanda, where you can find the Habituated families.
+They are shared by Uganda, Rwanda, and the Democratic Republic of Congo.
+It’s only in Uganda and Rwanda, where you can find the Habituated families.

 In conclusion, Uganda has most of the groups you can visit.